MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-key-trust-policy-settings.md

 Alternatively, you can create copy the .ADMX and .ADML files from a Windows 10, version 1703 to their respective language folder on a Windows Server or you can create a Group Policy Central Store and copy them their respective language folder.
 See [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administrative-templates-in-windows) for more information.

-On-premises certificate-based deployments of Windows Hello for Business needs three Group Policy settings:
-* Enable Windows Hello for Business
+On-premises certificate-based deployments of Windows Hello for Business needs one Group Policy setting:  Enable Windows Hello for Business
-* Use certificate for on-premises authentication
-* Enable automatic enrollment of certificates

 ## Enable Windows Hello for Business Group Policy